-On today's episode we're going to talk about four local marketing tactics for your Auto Repair Shops.
-And we're switching it up in this podcast Christian and I are trying something completely different.
+On today's episode we're going to talk about Four (4) Local Marketing Tactics For Your Auto Repair Shops.
+And we're switching it up in this podcast.
+Christian and I are trying something completely different.
 You're going to want to listen to this episode.

 Here are some key points to this episode: